cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 #### Get a geneset object with the signatures of interest
 In order to compute the BCS, we also need a `geneset` object containing the drug (and optionally the functional) signatures we are interested in evaluating.
-To create this object, the `GenerateGenesets` function needs to be called.
+To create this object, either the `GetCollection` or the `GenerateGenesets` functions need to be called.

-Beyondcell includes two drug signature collections that are ready to use:
+`GetCollection` allows you to load one of the two beyondcell's drug signature collections that are ready to use:

  * **Drug Perturbation Signatures collection (PSc):** Captures the transcriptional changes induced by a drug.